 Dickinson Wright recognizes that its students have lives outside of their work at the firm, and while its students work hard, Dickinson Wright supports and encourages our students to have a healthy work-life balance.

 How to Apply

-The firm accepts applications for second-year Summer Students in accordance with the policies and procedures of the Law Society of Upper Canada.
+The firm accepts applications for second-year Summer Students in accordance with the policies and procedures of the Law Society of Ontario.

 For Summer Student Applicants: Dickinson Wright LLP participates in the On-Campus Interview process, and attends the following law schools in September and early October:

 Students from other law schools will also be considered, and Dickinson Wright encourages such students to apply.

 All applications must be submitted online at www.vilawportal.com, and more information about Dickinson Wright can be found online at www.nalpcanada.com.